briangonzalez/grunt-starter/README.md

 ### Starting a new grunt project

-Starting a new grunt starter project is simple.
+Now starting a grunt project from scratch is easy.

 ```shell
 # clone the repo